PgREST

 Get/update/delete a widget by id. |

-column is used for referencing a specific row.
+Note that the id column is used for referencing a specific row.
 Currently, PgREST generates this column

 automatically for each table and calls it {table_name}_id.
 It is a sql serial data type.
 To override this

-column, you may assign a key of your choice the primary_key
+generic id column, you may assign a key of your choice the primary_key constraint.
+We’ll then use the

-values in this field to get a specified rows. primary_key
+values in this field to get a specified rows. primary_key columns, must be integers or varchars which are

 not null and unique.

-to use for your row, the data endpoints return a _pkid
+Additionally, to find the id to use for your row, the data endpoints return a _pkid field in the results

-is not currently kept in the database, but is added to the result object
+for each row for ease of use. _pkid is not currently kept in the database, but is added to the result object

 between retrieving the database result and returning the result to the user.
-As such, where
+As such, where queries will NOT

-work on the _pkid
+work on the _pkid field.

-Creating a Row¶
+Creating a Row

-URL will create a new row on the corresponding table.
+Sending a POST request to the /v3/pgrest/data/{root_url} URL will create a new row on the corresponding table.
 The

-POST message body should be a JSON document providing values for each of the columns inside a single data
+POST message body should be a JSON document providing values for each of the columns inside a single data object.

 The values will first be validated with the json schema generated from the columns data sent in on table creation.
 This